Etheostomatinae

-Etheosomatidae is a species-rich subfamily of freshwater ray-finned fish, the members of which are commonly known as the darters.
+Etheostomatinae is a species-rich subfamily of freshwater ray-finned fish, the members of which are commonly known as the darters.
 The subfamily is part of the family Percidae which also includes the perches, ruffes and pikeperches.
 The family is endemic to North America.
-It consists of 3-5 different genera and well over 200 species.
+It consists of three to five different genera and well over 200 species.
+A common name for these fish in southern Indiana is pollywog.

 Characteristics

 Species within the Etheostomatinae are all small fish, mostly less than 11 cm in length, and their bodies are slightly compressed or fusiform in shape.
 They have two pterygiophores between the first and second dorsal fins which do not have spines and a reduced swimbladder which may be completely lacking.
 The common name "darter" owes to the behavior of the fish, which dart around their benthic habitat.
 They are sexually dimorphic; most species have males with bright colors and patterning, particularly when breeding.
 These colors and patterns are used to attract females and allow for recognition of species, as the colors and patterns are particular to each species.
 Many species use typical sites for spawning and they care for their eggs and fry.
 They have evolved a variety of methods of depositing eggs and these include burying them, which may be the basal habit as it is found in all genera, as well as attaching eggs to a substrate and egg clustering.